 Common signs of infection include respiratory symptoms, fever, cough, shortness of breath and breathing difficulties.
 In more severe cases, infection can cause pneumonia, severe acute respiratory syndrome, kidney failure and even death.

 Is Coronavirus an Issue in Taiwan?
-What Does Taiwan Government Do against the Virus?

 The virus is from Wuhan, Hubei province, China.
 It is 943km from Taipei.

+Honestly, Taiwan’s epidemic prevention measures are likely to be the fastest and most transparent in the world.
 All requisite measures are in place to protect the people of Taiwan from the coronavirus.

 - During this period of time, the Central Epidemic Command Center (CECC) in Taiwan will have press conference everyday to announce the updated news about the epidemic, making sure everything is transparent.
 Clink to check the press releases